nwchemgit/nwchem-wiki/VEM-Model.md

 used:

 `polgs_cosmo_vem (real input)`
-`user-provided value of the spherically-averaged molecular polarizability of the solute in the ground state (in Å3)`
+user-provided value of the spherically-averaged molecular polarizability of the solute in the ground state (in Å<sup>3</sup>)

 `poles_cosmo_vem (real input)`
-`user-provided value of the spherically-averaged molecular polarizability of the solute in an exited state of interest (in Å3)`
+user-provided value of the spherically-averaged molecular polarizability of the solute in an exited state of interest (in Å<sup>3</sup>)

 An example of the VEM input file is provided below.